katrinortmann/FairEval/README.md

 #### Determine fine-grained error types

-To count the different fine-grained error types in your data set, according to the algorithm described in Ortmann (forthcoming), you can use the function `compare_spans(target_spans, system_spans, focus)`.
+To count the different fine-grained error types in your data set, according to the algorithm described in Ortmann (2022), you can use the function `compare_spans(target_spans, system_spans, focus)`.
 The `focus` argument is optional and can be set to "system" or "target" (default), depending on which label should be counted in the case of labeling and labeling-boundary errors.

 The function expects a list of target spans and system spans.
 Each span is a 4-tuple of
 - label: the span type as string